 After the staff and panel reviews (if applicable) are completed, recommendations are presented to the Council's Grants Committee, a committee composed of Councilors appointed by the Council Chairperson.
 Following this review, the Grants Committee presents the funding recommendations for each category to the full Maryland State Arts Council.
+The

-The Council meets in June to review the recommendations and reach funding decisions.
+Council meets in June to review the recommendations and reach funding decisions.
 The Council's decisions are forwarded to the Secretary of Commerce (or their designee) for final approval.

-All applicants to the FY2024 GFO program will receive notification by email of their grant award or denial after July 1, 2023.
+All applicants to the FY2025 GFO program will receive notification of their grant award or denial after July 1, 2024.
+The individual listed as the primary contact in the application will receive all notifications.
+Notifications from SmartSimple will be sent from noreply@smartsimple.com.